 Simple Saltwater Aquarium Wavemaker

 Using wavemakers, oscillators or surge devices to create good water current movement in your aquarium is important.
 You can always purchase these devices, but for the do-it-yourselfer, what's the fun in that?
-This DIY project is a very simplistic method for creating a "back-and-forth" wave motion using only two powerheads and no outside electronic devices.
+This moderately easy project is a simplistic method for creating a "back-and-forth" wave motion using only two powerheads and no outside electronic devices.
 Originally we used three powerheads, but since found that only two are necessary to give a nice alternating current.
 The patterns will vary at first, but eventually, the currents will settle down into a "normal" cycle.

 Materials NeededContinue to 2 of 3 below.